facebookresearch/faiss/README.md

 ## License

-Faiss is licenced under CC-by-NC, see the LICENCE file for details.
-This licence may be relaxed to BSD in the future.
+Faiss is licenced under CC-by-NC, see the LICENSE file for details.
+This license may be relaxed to BSD in the future.